Qatar Airways says studying Czech Airlines privatisation

 “We are still looking at the proposal,” he added, declining further comment.

-Gulf carriers are on an acquisition spree with Abu Dhabi-based Etihad Airways picking up stakes in four airlines this year including Air Berlin and Virgin Australia .
+Gulf carriers are on an acquisition spree with Abu Dhabi-based Etihad Airways picking up stakes in four airlines this year including Air Berlin (AB1.DE) and Virgin Australia (VAH.AX).

 The Czech government tried to privatise Czech Airlines in 2009 following heavy losses from a failed expansion plan.
 But that fell through after the sole bidder, Czech charter airline Travel Service, refused to buy the airline without securing a capital injection from the government.

-Czech Airlines, a member of the Sky Team alliance which also includes Delta and Air France, has had to cut back its fleet and services to avoid collapse.
-It lost 241 million crowns ($12.5 million) last year.
+Czech Airlines, a member of the Sky Team alliance which also includes Delta (DAL.N) and Air France (AIRF.PA), has had to cut back its fleet and services to avoid collapse.
+It lost 241 million crowns last year.

 The company is owned by state holding group Cesky Aeroholding, which also operates Prague Airport.